 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), almost half of the jobs held by biomedical engineers in the U.S. in 2015 were in the medical equipment and supplies manufacturing, as well as scientific research and development services industries.
-The BLS reported the median annual salary of a biomedical engineer as of May 2015 was $86,220, and jobs for biomedical engineers were expected to grow 23% - much faster than the average for all occupations - from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), over a third of the jobs held by biomedical engineers in the U.S. in 2018 were in the medical equipment and supplies manufacturing, as well as scientific research and development services industries.
+The BLS reported the median annual salary of a biomedical engineer as of May 2018 was $88,550, and jobs for biomedical engineers were expected to grow 4% - about as fast as the average for all occupations - from 2018 to 2028.

 Continuing Education Information